temitopeakin1/temitopeakin1/README.md

 I'm very open to Freelance gigs, collaborations and resources to make me outstanding in this Journey.

 More Information about T'megha :
-- 💬 Ask me about: JavaScript, Node, React, PHP, WordPress, MATLAB, Dart (Flutter), MYSql, MongoDB....
+- 💬 Ask me about: Java,JavaScript, Node, React, PHP, WordPress, MATLAB, Dart (Flutter), MYSql, MongoDB....
 - 🎉 Hobbies: Debugging Codes,Reading and Writing Tech Articles, Listening to Country Music.
 - 💡 WakeUp: Algorithms, Data Structures, Solving Leetcodes & Codewars Problems are my favourites.
 - 📈 2021: More Projects to accomplish; focus PL : C# ( Had a break, still coming to this)